jacurtis813/first-lesson/README.md

 * Create table while using imported data
 * Import/ Extract zipped data to fullfill the tables
 * HTML forms, using inputs and labels
 * Learn all input types and how they work
+* Creating forms with placeholders